divijghose/firedrake/Updating-forked-dependencies.md

 1. Merge the pull request, updating the forked repository.
 You should also close the associated Firedrake pull request opened to run the test suite (see above).

 ### Important

-The SLEPc fork must be kept up to date with the PETSc fork.
+- The SLEPc fork must be kept up to date with the PETSc fork.
 Specifically check that at a bare minimum the version specified in `/include/petscversion.h` matches `/include/slepcversion.h`.
+- When updating PETSc, users should be notified via a Slack announcement that this has been done as they may need to update an external PETSc installation manually.